arepaFlipper/6.006_notes/Intro_algo_6006/Lecture5/README.md

 ![BST example](BST17.jpg)

-But because you have to check, the insertion fails 🚫 because it violates k constraint.
+But because you have to check the element lies in range t-k or t+k, the insertion fails 🚫 because it violates k constraint.
 ![BST example](BST18.jpg)